Circumstantial Evidence Case in Florida

 The police then took the defendants to the nearby shopping mall and noticed two wooden boards missing from the window of Sound Frontier, a store in the mall.
 The boards were on the ground and still had the screws in them.
 There was no evidence of shattered glass, pry marks or tampering with the locks on the door.
 When questioned by the police, the defendant stated that he was in the area working for a utility company to help restore power affected by the hurricane.
 The defendant also stated he intended to sleep in his vehicle and was walking toward the storefront to get a better look at the storm.

-At the trial the defense called a witness to testify that he had sent the defendant, together with a second work team, to the hurricane area.
-The company, Energy Concepts, was a business which sent repair crews to disaster areas.
-The defendant, as well as the other people in the two crews were assigned to meet with local power and cable companies to obtain jobs after the storm.
+At the trial, the defense called a witness to testify that he had sent the defendant, together with a second work team, to the hurricane area.
+The company, Energy Concepts, was a business that sent repair crews to disaster areas.
+The defendant, as well as the other people in the two crews, were assigned to meet with local power and cable companies to obtain jobs after the storm.

 The defendant moved for a judgment of acquittal, contending that the state had not established burglary or the possession of burglary tools.